coder-ray-8055/reminder-app/README.md

 python reminder.py
 ```

-Then follow the instructions:
+Then follow the instructions in the terminal:

-1. Enter the task you want to be reminded about
+1. Enter how many reminders you want to set
-2. Enter the reminder time in seconds
+2. Enter the **task name**
-3. You can add **multiple reminders**
+3. Enter the **time value**
+4. Choose the **time format**:
+   - Seconds
+   - Minutes
+   - Hours
+   - Days

-4. After the timer ends, the app will notify you using:
+After the timer ends, the app will alert you using:

-* 🔊 Voice reminder
+- 🔊 Voice reminder
-* 🔔 Desktop notification
+- 🔔 Desktop notification
-* 💬 Console message
+- 💬 Console message

 ---

 ## 💻 Example

 ```
-Welcome to your reminder app!
+Welcome to your Reminder App!

-How many reminders you want to set: 2
+How many reminders do you want to set: 2

+Reminder 1
-Enter reminder 1 task: Drink water
+Enter task: Drink water
-Enter time in seconds: 10
+Enter time: 1
+Choose format (seconds/minutes/hours/days): minutes

+Reminder 2
-Enter reminder 2 task: Stretch
+Enter task: Stretch
-Enter time in seconds: 20
+Enter time: 30
+Choose format (seconds/minutes/hours/days): seconds

 Reminders set successfully!